 The following March, a CT scan of Tavi’s chest during a checkup at Seattle Children’s revealed the cancer was back in her right lung, so she underwent her second surgery in April.

-At that point, rent was $825, and in August 2015— when Gilmore had only begun to receive pack-pay in child support from Demetrius’ dad— her landlord raised it to $850.
+At that point, rent was $825, and in August 2015— when Gilmore had only begun to receive back-pay in child support from Demetrius’ dad— her landlord raised it to $850.
 Gilmore said she had been receiving some nonprofit support, but the money wasn’t enough.
 Some of her immediate family lives in Washington— but none of them were able to offer her financial support.

 “My mom is on Social Security, and my sister was taking care of her three kids and one is on Social Security,” Gilmore explained.